Skip to content

 The Alley

 On May 14, 1961, a Greyhound bus carrying Freedom Riders pulled into Anniston.
 A mob was waiting.
-The attack happened in that alley.
 That building is now the Freedom Riders National Monument.

-I walked past that alley every week for four years.
+I walked past that alley every week for years.
 It was just part of downtown.

-Lewis Downing has run his family's business in that shadow his whole adult life.
-He supports the work of preserving what Gurnee Avenue was and acknowledging what happened there.
+Lewis has run his family's business in that shadow his whole adult life.
 The "Model City" is what Anniston called itself once.

 The "Model City" is what Anniston called itself once.